cgyurgyik/cgyurgyik.github.io/content/post/scheduling-languages-exist.md

 f.parallel(x);
 ```

+The algorithm `f` is a simple element wise multiplication of two dense arrays `a` and `b`, and the schedule specifies that `f` should be run in parallel for all `x`.

 Why not just achieve (1) with a sufficiently clever compiler?
 Because determining which details "don't affect correctness" requires deciding program equivalence (in general, [Rice's theorem](https://en.wikipedia.org/wiki/Rice%27s_theorem) forbids this).
-Scheduling languages today sidestep the problem for a small domain.
-They don't ask the compiler to discover semantics-preserving transformations, they provide a language for the programmer to express them, while [guaranteeing by construction](https://dl.acm.org/doi/10.1145/3519939.3523446) that only semantics-preserving transformations are expressible.
+Scheduling languages sidestep the problem by narrowing the domain to something tractable.
+Further, they don't ask the compiler to discover semantics-preserving transformations, they provide a language for the programmer to express them, while [guaranteeing](https://dl.acm.org/doi/10.1145/3519939.3523446) that only semantics-preserving transformations are expressible.

-There's more to say about scheduling languages (e.g., encapsulation benefits, ergonomic costs), but that's for another post.
-For now, (1) is the ideal, (3) is the pragmatic alternative when optimal performance is desired.
+So, why does (3) exist?
+(1) provides clarity but surrenders performance control, and (2) provides control at the cost of entanglement.
+Programmers in performance-critical domains want both semantic clarity and performance control.
+Scheduling languages deliver: reason about correctness in one language, optimize in another.
+This separation is *one* motivation for scheduling languages; there's more to say (e.g., encapsulation benefits, ergonomic costs), but that's for another post.

+<p style="font-size:10px"><b>Thank you to AJ Root and Rohan Yadav for their valuable feedback.</b></p>